conorcamerer/ai_news/README.md

 # /ai_news

-View 100% GPT3 generated articles based on news and opinion based prompts.
+View 100% GPT3 generated articles based on news and opinion based prompts.\
+*This project was originally coded in <1 day.*

 ## Installation